DavidLemayian/docs.globaleaks.org/CustomizationGuide.rst

 - %MessageContent%: This contains all messages, and can be sensitive, as it comes directly from the whistleblower.

-Non notification template
+**Non notification template**

 When a recipient downloads the full collection of the available files (in .zip format) a file named DESCRIPTION.txt is added to the archive.

-This file can be have it's content customized and has its own set of keywords (beside the Shared Keywords above)
+This file can have its content customized and has its own set of keywords (beside the Shared Keywords above)

 **Collection Archive Description**